Ski Turns: An Expert Guide To Ski Turn Types And Techniques

 Carv Tip: Improve your pivot slips

-The Carv digital ski coaching app uses live data from the thin insole in your ski boot to help you master these turn types (pivot slips, parallel turns and carving).
-Carv's drills use live feedback to help you hear exactly what you should be doing, as you ski.
+The Carv app uses live data from the thin insert in your ski boot to help you master these turn types (pivot slips, parallel turns and carving).
+Carv's Training Mode uses live feedback to help you hear exactly what you should be doing, as you ski.

-In the case of the pivot slip drill, you are scored you on your rotation, pressure and balance on every turn you ski.
+When you try Pivot Slips Training, you are scored on your rotation, pressure and balance on every turn you ski.
 Over time, your rotation will get stronger as you improve your lower body rotation.
-To keep you improving, the Carv pivot slip drill gets harder as you get better, requiring more rotation, more centered balance and more precise edge control, so you can really master this drill.
+To keep you improving, Carv Pivot Slips Training gets harder as you get better, requiring more rotation, more centered balance and more precise edge control, so you can really master this drill.

 The opposite of a pivot-slip; you will not turn, but you will change direction!